 “NASA is still involved in LISA, but budget discussions are ongoing.
 We have been informed that some projects may be impacted,” explained an ESA spokesperson.
 “In light of this, ESA has taken the decision, supported by our member states, to initiate risk mitigation actions on LISA.
 This TAS contract is the result of one of the actions.”

-NASA’s Goddard Space Flight Center, which is responsible for developing LISA’s telescopes, acknowledged a request for comment but had not responded by the time of publication.
+A representative of NASA’s Goddard Space Flight Center, which is responsible for developing LISA’s telescopes, said NASA remains committed to its contributions but did not address the funding issue.

 The Thales Alenia Space telescope contract is one of several planned mitigation efforts.
 A tender for a European-developed Charge Management Device (CMD) was announced in November 2025.
 The call explains that the agency’s executive considers it “prudent to take action now to limit any potential damage to the programme stemming from the unstable situation with NASA.”
 The CMD initiative is currently under evaluation, suggesting an award is imminent.